stevemcquaid/mcq/README.md

 # mcq
-A golang development helper.
-Dont memorize commands when you can `mcq lint`
+A golang development helper with AI-powered features and customizable prompt templates.
+Don't memorize commands when you can `mcq lint`

 # Usage
 `mcq help`